Caring. Learning. Sharing.

 Fortunately, knowledge and understanding of these problems is also growing, and help is available.
 Still, far too many individuals, families, schools, and other groups and institutions are left struggling to deal with these increasing problems on a day-to-day basis, at all levels of society--micro to macro.

-- As people who studied and worked in health, psychology, counseling, education and related fields and professions
+- As people trained in health, psychology, counseling, education and related fields and professions

-- As people who personally struggled with these problems, and are now recovering
+- As people who personally dealt with behavioral health problems, and are now recovering

-- As people who have loved ones who struggled or are struggling with behavioral health problems
+- As people who have loved ones who struggle with these problems

-The topics we deal with involve problems that can have serious and sad consequences, and we care deeply about those affected by them.
-Yet in order to be most helpful, we also need to be direct about what we currently know and understand about behavioral health problems, including answering questions about how they might develop, their consequences and what is needed to deal with them in more complete and lasting ways.
+The topics we deal with involve problems that can have serious and sad outcomes, and we need to sensitive about how they affect everyone involved.
+Yet in order to be most helpful, we also need to be straight-forward about what we currently think and believe about behavioral health problems, including how they might develop and what is needed to deal with them in more effective, complete and lasting ways.

-The truth is we all struggle.
-Maybe it's not with a full blown behavioral health problem, but with some kind of persistent worry, pain, stress, unhealthy habit, lifestyle difficulty or other concern that could develop into more serious life-altering problems.
+The truth is we all struggle with something or someone.
+Maybe it's not a full-blown behavioral health problem, but with some kind of persistent worry, stress, unhealthy habit, relationship issue, lifestyle difficulty, imbalance or other concern that could develop into more serious life-diminishing problems.

 How About You?